Feature Fusion for Online Mutual Knowledge Distillation: Experiments

 \subsection{Comparison with Feature Fusion Method}

 In this section, we compare DualNet and FFL in terms of feature fusion.
 Each model consists of two sub-networks with the same architecture.
-DualNet first trains the model with the iterative training that updates the sub-networks alternately, and then goes through the joint training process which updates only the sub-network classifiers and the fused classifier.
+DualNet first trains the model with the iterative training that updates the sub-networks alternately, and then goes through the joint training process which jointly updates the sub-network classifiers and the fused classifier.
 On the other hand, FFL simultaneously learns two sub-networks and the fused classifier during the entire learning process.
 All experiments were repeated $10$ times on CIFAR-10 and CIFAR-100 datasets.

 \textbf{Fused Classifier:} Table \ref{table:compare_FM_fuse} represents the top-1 error rate of the fused classifier for the test set.
-The performance of DualNet represents the average classifier, an ensemble of the sub-networks and the fused classifier as described in the original paper.
+The performance of DualNet represents the average of classifiers, which is an ensemble of the sub-networks and the fused classifier as described in the original paper.
 The performance of FFL is the prediction result of the fused classifier.
 In CIFAR-10, FFL has slightly better performance than DualNet within the error range.
 Overall, as the depth of the network increases, the performance gap decreases.
 However, for the CIFAR-100 dataset, which is a bit more difficult problem, FFL is clearly superior to DualNet.
-The performance difference from ResNet-56 becomes up to $2.34\%p$.
+The performance difference from ResNet-56 becomes up to $2.34\%$.

 \textbf{Sub-network Classifier:} Table \ref{table:compare_FM_sub} is the top-1 error rate of all the sub-network classifiers.
 In this case, there are two sub-network classifiers.
 FFL shows better performance than DualNet and the difference is larger than that of the fused classifier experiment, because DualNet is not designed to improve the performance of sub-networks.
-The difference of the error rate between two methods is around $2\%p$ in CIFAR-10 whereas the difference increases up to $7.85\%p$ in the CIFAR-100 experiment.
+The difference of the error rate between two methods is around $2\%$ in CIFAR-10 whereas the difference increases up to $7.85\%$ in the CIFAR-100 experiment.

 Experiments on Table \ref{table:compare_FM_fuse} show that our proposed fusion module fuses features more effectively than DualNet.
-We also found out that FFL even improved the performance of the sub-networks which DualNet is overlooking in the experiments of Table \ref{table:compare_FM_sub}.
-Furthermore, when using the same sub-network architecture as DualNet, FFL learns efficiently in terms of memory consumption because it uses a shared network, shown in Table \ref{table:Memory}.
+We also found out that FFL even improved the performance of the sub-networks which DualNet is overlooking as shown in the experiments of Table \ref{table:compare_FM_sub}.
+Furthermore, when using the same sub-network architecture as DualNet, FFL learns efficiently in terms of memory consumption because it uses a shared network.

 \textbf{Ablation Study:} In FFL, we have taken a step forward from previous researches by introducing the fusion module (FM) and the mutual knowledge distillation (MKD) which is composed of the ensemble KD (EKD) and the fusion KD (FKD).
 We are going to show the efficacy of our proposed methodology through an ablation study in this part.
 Experiments were repeated 10 times on the CIFAR-100 dataset with two sub-networks based on ResNet-32 architecture.
 The numbers in Table \ref{table:FFL_ablation} represent the top-1 test error rate.